We were riding high at 12,000ft in the Peruvian Andes when the truck driver pulled over. As he wound down his window, we wondered what was coming.

 Was he angry with us?
 Had we infuriated him by cycling on his road?
 Was he a desert serial killer about to butcher us with a piece of roadside cactus?
 We needn’t have worried.
 He smiled and lobbed a standard issue trucker’s reflective vest down to me.

 'Cuidado', he told us – be careful out there.
 He almost hadn’t seen us and wanted us to stay safe.

-I wore that reflective vest (pictured above) for nearly 5,000km.
+I wore that reflective vest for nearly 5,000km.
 On a year-long ride, it came to symbolise the importance of the right kit.

-That’s all changed.
-Every week we’re contacted by designers with innovative, ingenious and very beautiful solutions to a problem as old as the bicycle itself: how to combine safety and comfort, and still look the business.
+That’s all changed and our collection of kit has grown, and continues to do so, with innovative, ingenious and very beautiful solutions to a problem as old as the bicycle itself: how to combine safety and comfort, and still look the business.
 That’s especially tough in the changeable British climate.

 Often the old tricks are the best.
 Put on 2 or 3 layers on a chilly day rather than one thick one.
 They create pockets of warm, insulating air, and you can peel them off as you warm up.